localshop/Geo-Router/README.md

 Geo-Router-OSRM version 0.0.5
 =============================

+*WARNING - THIS MODULE IS BEING REWRITTEN TO WORK FOR BOTH THE OLD V4 AND THE NEWER V5 - not really usable at the moment*

 This CPAN style Perl Module provides access to Open Street Map Routing REST Web Service API

 Can use either public OSM Service or other service.